 Writing at Wyndcliffe Primary School

-Shared writing – this is where the teacher will use and mould the children’s idea to produce a quality piece of writing that includes some or all of the success criteria.
+– this is where the teacher will use and mould the children’s idea to produce a quality piece of writing.

-All pupils have opportunities to plan, edit and draft their work before publishing their finished piece.
+All pupils then have the opportunity to plan, edit and draft their work before publishing their finished piece.